Poincare057/N-Body-Problem/README.md

-Code that 'solves' the n-body problem, based on a rudimentary numerical scheme for 2nd order ode (kind of like euler method).
+Code that numerically integrates the n-body problem, based on a rudimentary scheme for 2nd order ode (an euler method).
 Can plot sections of the configuration space, and the trajectories of all the coordinates of all n bodies.

 Example usage of config_plot3D(code) function: